 On this date in 1956, newspapers all across the country published a “Bugs Bunny” comic strip that leaves a minor Seal Beach historical mystery.

-“Sam’s Seafood” in Surfside is now called “Don the Beachcomber,” but there were different versions of the “Sam’s Seafood” name over the decades it was in business.
+“Sam’s Seafood” in Surfside is now an empty building after a few years operating under different ownership as “Don the Beachcomber,” but there have also been different versions of the “Sam’s Seafood” name over the decades it was in business.
 It was originally called Sam’s Seafood Cafe, most people remember the restaurant as simply as “Sam’s Seafood,” and local newspaper ads, reviews, and stories have used “Sam’s Seafood Restaurant,” “Sam’s Seafood Tavern,” and, perhaps most uniquely, “Sam’s Seafood Grotto.”